 Get smart like your phone and call Pathway to Hope.

 People exhibit cries for help on their social media platforms, but they’re not always answered, whether by people not knowing how to spot the signs of substance abuse or knowing how to help the person struggling with it.
 At Pathway to Hope, we know how to help you or your loved one.

-If you have questions about addiction treatment, like how to afford it or what the detox process will be like, then call our 24-hour helpline at (844) 557-8575, and one of our call agents will assist you right away.
+If you have questions about addiction treatment, like how to afford it or what the detox process will be like, then call our 24-hour helpline at (844) 557-8575 or contact us online, and one of our call agents will assist you right away.
 It’s time to change the status of your life and begin your recovery.
 That’s something all your friends and family will surely like.